mdn/content/files/en-us/web/http/conditional_requests/index.md

 - {{HTTPHeader("If-Modified-Since")}}
   - : Succeeds if the {{HTTPHeader("Last-Modified")}} date of the distant resource is more recent than the one given in this header.
 - {{HTTPHeader("If-Unmodified-Since")}}
-  - : Succeeds if the {{HTTPHeader("Last-Modified")}} date of the distant resource is older or the same than the one given in this header.
+  - : Succeeds if the {{HTTPHeader("Last-Modified")}} date of the distant resource is older or the same as the one given in this header.
 - {{HTTPHeader("If-Range")}}
   - : Similar to {{HTTPHeader("If-Match")}}, or {{HTTPHeader("If-Unmodified-Since")}}, but can have only one single etag, or one date.
 If it fails, the range request fails, and instead of a {{HTTPStatus("206")}} `Partial Content` response, a {{HTTPStatus("200")}} `OK` is sent with the complete resource.